Divorced Parents Arguing In Front Of Child

 Encourage Open Conversation

-Once the divorce process starts is when open conversation should become the norm between you and your children.
-There are going to be some difficult conversations to be had, so let them know you’re available to listen and talk about any concerns they may have.
+Once the divorce process starts, open conversation should become the norm between you and your children.
+There are going to be difficult conversations to have, so let them know you’re available to listen and talk about any concerns they may have to help children cope with divorce.

-This invitation to honest conversation shows that their feelings mean something to you during this time.
+This invitation to honest conversation shows that their feelings coping with the divorce matter to you.
 It’s a huge step towards dealing with divorce in a healthy manner for both you and your children.

 When their emotions run high, let them know you see this.
 Start the conversation with a phrase like, “I know you’re upset…” then lead into asking them why and legitimize their feelings.
-Let them unload their emotions and only then, should you step in with thoughts on how to solve their problem.
+Let them unload their emotions and only then, should you step in with thoughts on how to help your children cope with divorce

 Don’t Bad Mouth the Other Parent

-Although you may be upset with your future-ex, it’s likely that your children have no reason to pick sides.
-Your children learn from how you act during your divorce, and if they see you talking badly about their other parent, your family may face even further difficulties post-divorce.
+Although you may be upset with your ex, it’s unlikely that your children have reason to pick sides.
+Your children learn from how you cope during your divorce, and if they see you talking badly about their other parent, your family may face even further difficulties post-divorce.

-This isn’t to say you can’t admit when you’re upset or frustrated with a situation, but try to emphasize that it’s the situation that you’re upset about.
-This allows you to express your emotions while not completely tarnishing the way your children view your spouse.
+You may admit when you’re upset or frustrated with a situation, but try to emphasize that it’s the situation that you’re upset about.
+This allows you to express your emotions while not completely tarnishing the way your children view your ex-spouse.

 Keep Yourself Healthy

-Child custody and other negotiations can put a real toll on how stress impacts your life.This can lead to angry outbursts and other unhealthy behavior that will impact your children’s view of the situation.
+Child custody and other negotiations put a toll on how stress impacts your life.This can lead to angry outbursts and other unhealthy behavior that will impact your children’s view of the situation.

-At Nilsson Legal Group, we believe that you need to focus on your family while we put our expertise into the actual legal work.
+At Nilsson Legal Group, we believe that you need to focus on helping your children cope with divorce while we put our expertise into the actual legal work.
 Divorce is never easy, but our family law attorneys can help lighten the stress of the situation.
-Trust us to craft a case that gets you and your children the best possible outcome as you move forward in your lives.
+Trust our Fort Worth divorce lawyers to craft a case that gets you and your children the best possible outcome as you move forward in your lives.
 Contact us today to schedule a free consultation.